Finder to the Node: Sky Muster and NBN profits both down

 Vocus says NBN CVC provides no profit margin

-It's a rather common story for NBN ISPs to complain about the CVC charges.
+It's a rather common story for NBN internet providers to complain about the CVC charges.
 In very broad terms it's the price NBN providers pay NBN Co for the bandwidth their users are expected to gobble up.
 Finder's own Angus Kidman has a great easy explainer here if you're still befuddled.

 In its first quarter results, as reported at ZDNet, the company stated that NBN pricing was "simply too high", and as a result it was going to pull back somewhat from racing to grab new customers.